LaDoodleInTheHat/Password-Cracker/README.md

 ## Credits

 - @MEGA-COOKIE-MONSTER for coding it.
-- @Takadoo75 for inspiring me to build it.
+- @Takadoo75 for inspiring me to build it and for the password generator file.

 # Have Fun! 🎉 - LaDoodleInTheHat / Takadoo75